jonaswaller/leo-collab/tentative-gameplan.md

 If you need to cancel multiple orders: use DELETE /orders (batch cancel) If you need to place multiple orders: use POST /orders (batch create) Saves on rate limits and is faster

+ALSO, WE NEED MAKER ORDERS CANCELLED IF THEY ARE NO LONGER THE BEST PRCIE ON THE MARKET

-PHASE 5: Main Loop (Day 7) 11.
-Adaptive Polling Loop
+### PHASE 5: Main Loop (Day 7) 11.
+Adaptive Polling Loop (WE WANT QUICKER FREQUENCY FOR EVENTS THAT ARE LESS FAR OUT)

 while (true):
 // 1.
 Discover markets